Railroad switch: Speeds over turnouts

 Such specifications, however, are by no means universal: 1:16 is specified for 100 km/h standard-gauge track in Uganda.

 Turnouts on high-speed rail lines have much larger crossing numbers than the above, combined with swing noses.

 Assembly and transport

-Transport of switches by rail creates problems as they are so long and wide.
+Transport of switches by rail creates problems as they are long and wide.

 Turnouts are large pieces of rail infrastructure which may be too big, wide, or heavy to transport in one piece.
 Special wagons can carry the pieces at approximately 45° from vertical, so that they fit within the structure gauge.
 Once all the pieces have arrived, the turnout is assembled sleeper by sleeper on site.
 A set of turnouts may be trial assembled beforehand off site, to check that everything fits.